Non-residential Rates

 Debt Retirement Charge: 0.7¢/kWh

-This charge was established for the purpose of retiring the debt of the former Ontario Hydro.
+This is a provincially mandated charge set to retire the debt of the former Ontario Hydro.